 Not only is the Hyatt Baha Mar property itself impressive, the restaurants are equally as noteworthy, which is hard to say about most resorts!
 The restaurants at Baha Mar make you feel like you’re off property.
 The decor, ambiance, drinks, and food at all of the restaurants we dined at were outstanding.
 There are SO many dining options on site that you could easily stay for an entire week and never have to leave the resort for a meal.

 There are just as many dinner options as there are lunch spots.
-We dined at Costa, which is actually on Rosewood’s property.
+I’ve dined at Costa, which is actually on Rosewood’s property.
 But like I mentioned above, you’re able to easily access both Rosewood and SLS (you can hardly even tell that you’re crossing onto another property).
-Costa was AMAZING!
+Costa is great!
 I would describe it as modern Mexican.
 The restaurant itself is tucked away and sits on top of winding paths of water.
-My mom and I both had table-side margaritas and split the house made guacamole and tacos.

-We also dined at Fi’lia, an Italian restaurant.
+Fi’lia, an Italian restaurant, is a great option too!
 To my point above, I thought this restaurant was located in the Hyatt portion of the property, but when I looked it up to link here, it’s technically part of SLS.
-It was delicious and their wine menu was outstanding!
+It is delicious and their wine menu is outstanding!

 Lastly, a few travel tips to leave you with so that you’re prepared for your trip to Baha Mar!